Digicreon/Arkiv/README.md

 Yes indeed.
 Both of them wants to help people to backup files and databases, and archive data in a secure place.

 But Arkiv is different in several ways:
+- It can manage hourly backups.
+- It can transfer data on Amazon Glacier for long-term archiving.
+- The configuration process is simpler (you answer to questions).
 - Written in pure shell, it doesn't need a Perl interpreter.
-- The configuration process is simpler (you answer to questions).
-- Transfer to Amazon Glacier for long-term archiving.
-- Can manage hourly backups.

 On the other hand, [Backup-Manager](https://github.com/sukria/Backup-Manager) is able to transfer to remote destinations by SCP or FTP.